wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="do-i-need-any-computer-science-background-to-succeed-in-cse">Do I need any computer science background to succeed in CSE131?</h2>
- No. The only prerequisite for this course is that you be comfortable with algebra and geometry at the high school level.
+<a id=62></a> No. The only prerequisite for this course is that you be comfortable with algebra and geometry at the high school level.
 No programming background is required.
 We start from the beginning.
 However, the course is demanding and does move rather quickly.
 * If you're looking for an easy course, this isn't it.
  * If you're looking for an interesting and worthwhile course, welcome!